CodeProjectsHub/Weather-App/README.md

 # Weather-App

-Uses ”Open weather” public API with Host name and a key as headers for authorization to get the required response in JSON.
+Uses ”Open weather” public API to get the required weather data for a city as a JSON response.
 Users can lookup a city in the search field to get its live weather conditions.

 Default/homepage :